jHaben/SecuritySystemGroupProject/README.md

 <h2>SystemSecurityContext</h2>
 The class itself has instances of the Display and state.
-The methods on the bottom control the GUI screen by calling dispay.**Action here**
+The methods on the bottom control the GUI screen by calling

+display.**Action here**